Heirloom Carbon ($204 million to develop Direct Air Capture technology using low-cost limestone)

-Heirloom Carbon (Heirloom) uses Direct Air Capture (DAC) technology to capture carbon dioxide (CO₂) from the atmosphere using limestone and store CO₂ safely and permanently.
+Heirloom Carbon (Heirloom), an American cleantech company founded in 2020, uses Direct Air Capture (DAC) technology to capture carbon dioxide (CO₂) from the atmosphere using limestone and store CO₂ safely and permanently.
 By 2035, Heirloom aims to remove 1 billion tons of CO₂.
 The company also sells carbon credits to allow companies to offset their own CO₂ emissions.

 Challenges: Carbon emissions and Direct Air Capture